aciba90/cajon-de-sastre/README.md

 * CI / CD

+* Create Python packages to make a more explicit distinction between layers (core/service/apaters/entrypoints)

 * For the shake of simplicity we implementd a collection array to store the words and a hand made optimistic loking solution to avoid concurrent updates.
 We could improve this by using